isabella232/primetime.en/help/release-notes/primetime-streaming-server-1x.md

 What's new in Primetime Streaming Server 1.3 and 1.4 releases.

-## What's new in Primetime Streaming Server 1.4 [December Release] {#what-s-new-in-primetime-streaming-server-december-release}
+## New in Primetime Streaming Server 1.4 (December Release) {#what-s-new-in-primetime-streaming-server-december-release}

 **Offline Packager**